billzt/MiFish/README.md

   -M MAX_READ_LEN, --max-read-len MAX_READ_LEN
                         Maximum read length(bp) (default: 254)
 ```
-adjust them to satisfy your reads.
-If uncertain, set `-m 0 -M 99999` to keep all the reads
+The range of amplicon lengths (**including primers**).
+Adjust them to satisfy your own primers.
+You can estimate the range of  from your reference database file.

 ### Primer sequences
 ```